 I was able to get some writing time in, but not as much as I would’ve liked.
 Sigh.
 There just aren’t enough minutes in the day sometimes, but enough about that, too.
 Today, I’d like to talk about the book I’ve been reading.
 “The Stressed Years of their Lives.”

 It’s an excellent book and I recommend it for any parent whose kids are approaching high school or college age.
-It talks about how teen depression and anxiety is on the rise and how a mental illness can develop during this stressful period.
+It talks about how teen depression and anxiety are on the rise and how a mental illness can develop during this stressful period.

 If you have a history of depression or anxiety in your family, it’s imperative that you communicate this to your children, so if they experience this type of reaction to stress, they’ll know what they’re dealing with.
 Sweeping it under the rug does not help them in any way shape or form.
 It only adds to their confusion and their shame.